Skip to content

 This morning (4 September), police officers executed five warrants at residential addresses in Dagenham and Essex and arrested two individuals as part of Operation Chandrila.

 The investigation is ongoing and no further details can be released at this stage.
-Anyone with information that could assist is encouraged to report it confidentially to the police via their Major Incident Public Portal: https://mipp.police.uk/operation/4801020125R39-PO1.
+Anyone with information that could assist is encouraged to report it confidentially to the police here: https://mipp.police.uk/operation/4801020125R39-PO1.

 The work forms part of B&D Reside’s and the council's commitment to tackling fraud and ensuring public money is used as intended.